BS Aerospace Engineering

 Program Overview

-The Aerospace Engineering program at WPI is accredited by the Engineering Accreditation Commission of ABET, ensuring that it meets the quality standards necessary to prepare graduates for the engineering profession.
+The program is accredited by the Engineering Accreditation Commission of ABET, ensuring it meets national standards in aerospace engineering education.

 Experiential Learning (Research, Projects, Internships etc.)